 This repetitive behavior actually “trains” the musculoskeletal system to shorten or lengthen bones and joints, causing stress that can result in a permanent malalignment.
 I have seen many patients whom I have tried to straighten up in my office, only to find it impossible because they were “frozen” in that position!

-Gyno Hunch is something that I focus on in my practice because it is the only visible aspect of gynecomastia recovery that you can correct.
+Gyno Hunch is something that I focus on in my practice because it is the only visible aspect of gynecomastia recovery that you can correct without surgery itself.
 It is the first and most important step.
-Improving posture is easier said than done, requiring a conscious effort to modify your behavior, but it will ultimately help to speed up both your physical and mental recovery efforts on your path to full recovery.
+Improving posture is easier said than done, requiring a conscious effort to modify your behavior, but it will ultimately help to speed up both your physical and mental efforts on your path to full recovery.